Step-down nurse salary: what PCU nurses earn in 2026

 Step-down nurses occupy a valuable position in the hospital hierarchy – managing higher acuity than general floor nurses while remaining distinct from fully critical care staff.
 That positioning generally translates to stronger compensation than med-surg nursing, with pay that trends toward the lower end of ICU nurse ranges at most hospitals.

-This guide breaks down step-down nurse salary by state, experience level, employer type, and specialty focus, using BLS OES May 2024 data alongside current market sources.
+This guide breaks down step-down nurse salary by state, experience level, employer type, and specialty focus, using BLS OEWS May 2025 data alongside current market sources.

 Note on data: The Bureau of Labor Statistics does not publish step-down or PCU-specific wage data.
 BLS classifies all bedside RNs under SOC 29-1141 (Registered Nurses).
-The state-by-state table below uses all-RN BLS OES May 2024 figures as a benchmark.
-Step-down nurses typically earn a premium of $3,000–$8,000 above facility med-surg baselines at the same hospital, depending on experience and certification.
+The state-by-state table below uses all-RN BLS OEWS May 2025 figures as a benchmark.
+Step-down nurses typically earn a premium above facility med-surg baselines at the same hospital, but be aware that no national dataset measures that premium – BLS does not stratify SOC 29-1141 by unit type, and the $3,000–$8,000 figure quoted across nursing salary content is an employer-level estimate rather than a measured national gap.

 Average step-down nurse salary